Audi A3: S3 (2006–2013)

 In August 2006, Audi introduced the second generation S3.
-Offered in three- and five-door body styles, the second generation—Typ 8P—S3 is powered by a modified and uprated Volkswagen Group-sourced 2.0-litre turbocharged FSI petrol engine, with a maximum output of 195 kW.
+Offered in three and five-door body styles, the second generation—Typ 8P—S3 is powered by a modified and updated Volkswagen Group-sourced 2.0-litre turbocharged FSI petrol engine, with a maximum output of 195 kW.
 As with all Audi S models, the design was done in-house by quattro GmbH.
 The engine features uprated high-performance pistons, revised boost/fuel mapping, increased turbocharger size (KKK K04) and larger intercooler.
 The most powerful form of this engine, and quattro four-wheel drive, makes for a 0–100 km/h time of 5.7 seconds, and an electronically limited top speed of 250 km/h.
 Audi offers both six-speed manual and six-speed S-Tronic automatic transmissions with the S3.

 The spring ratings and dampers were revised, along with the body kit.
 Like its predecessor, although badged a "Quattro" model, the S3 does not employ a Torsen centre differential (as in other common Quattro models), but instead uses the Swedish Haldex Traction system in its on-demand four-wheel drive transmission, due to the transverse engine layout.